What Private Label Gummies Really Cost

 A practical cost model you can build (and stress-test)

-If you want a COGS model that behaves like a manufacturing model, build it in layers and run scenarios.
-Here’s a clean structure that works well:
+Build a COGS model that acts like a manufacturing model: layer it and run scenarios.
+Here's a structure that works:

 1. Ingredients and processing aids/coatings per batch